lmnawrocki/lmnawrocki.github.io/lab13/index.md

 ### part three: TOF sensors do everything, going backwards, somewhat sucessfully
 [Here's my most sucessful video of this approach](https://photos.app.goo.gl/vMpu9QdHnpsBrvMD6) As you can see, this approach is incredibly slow.
-I ran it very slowly because
+I ran it very slowly because there were two TOF sensor readings in each time step.
+This caused a .2s delay before the robot reacted to its surroundings.
+The robot consistently hit the wall due to its slow reaction time if it went much faster.

-Still, the robot does not manage to move away from the wall
+Additionally, the robot does not manage to move away from the wall in the second part of the video.
+This is because I was not able to tune the turning well to have it turn away from the wall in this case.
+I found that using powerful turns to move away from a wall led to turning too much and hitting the other wall.

 ### Part 4: adding P control on position for a little boost
 [Here's the most successful video of this approach](https://photos.app.goo.gl/k5otHEfbTgyuJh7e6)